MixinNetwork/mvm.dev/src/reference/refund.md

 In the previous part, we introduced the main functions implemented by MVM.
 In this article, we will show how to develop a complete contract based on MVM.
 Including the following parts:

 1. Implement the solidity contract.
 Here we use refund.sol as an example, while other contracts are in similar process.
 The open source code is at the end of the article.
-2. Deploy the refund contract on the quorum, with the same operation as the deployment of the EVM contract.
+2. Deploy the refund contract on the MVM, with the same operation as the deployment of the EVM contract.
 3. Publish contracts on MVM
 4. Mixin users use the contracts